SimonJThompson/nowPlaying/README.md

     include_once("class.listeningNow.php");

-Next, set up the class;
+Next, set up the class and fetch the track.

     $np	=	new nowPlaying("lastFMUsername","lastFMAPIKey");  // Create the object and instantiate the class
     $np->nowPlaying();                                      // Fetch and display the currently playing track.